ZehangLee/Clustering-and-forecasting-of-day-ahead-electricity-supply-curves/README.md

 **UPDATE**
 * A C++ version of the distance calculation function is incorporated
 * A package including the above function is built.
 Therefore, each core involved in the parallel computation could call the function as we did in the pure R context.

+We reduce the time by magnitude, from ~160 seconds to 60 seconds, in the case of obtaining 10,000 distances.
+See the performance comparison and package-built procedure in *cpp code/distance_calcualtion_Rcpp_example.R*